The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Orientations and Eccentricities of wide tertiaries

 The $v$-$r$ angles, the angle between the separation vector ($r$) and the relative velocity vector ($v$), provide a unique constraint on the orientation and the eccentricity of the resolved wide tertiaries.
 If the inner binary has a nearly edge-on orientation (e.g. eclipsing binaries), then the wide tertiary with an aligned co-planar orbit would have $v$-$r$ angles close to 0$^\circ$ or 180$^\circ$ \citep{Behmard2022}.
 If the orientation of the wide tertiaries is isotropic with respect to the Sun, which can be due to either the isotropic orientation of wide tertiaries with respect to the inner binaries or to the relatively isotropic selection of the inner binaries' orientation (e.g. astrometric binaries), then we can infer the eccentricity distribution from the observed $v$-$r$ angle distribution \citep{Hwang2022ecc}.
 For example, circular orbits would have a $v$-$r$ angle distribution peaking at $90^\circ$, more eccentric orbits would have peaks moving towards 0$^\circ$ and 180$^\circ$, and the thermal eccentricity distribution ($f(e)\propto e$) corresponds to a uniform $v$-$r$ angle distribution.

 In Gaia data, the projected $v$-$r$ angles, the angle between projected $v$ and projected $r$ on the sky, can be measured from the coordinate difference (which is parallel to projected $r$) and the proper motion difference (which is parallel to projected $v$).
-All projected $v$-$r$ angle measurements for Gaia EDR3 wide binaries are made public from \cite{Hwang2022ecc}, and here we update the measurements involving astrometric binaries using their updated proper motions from the astrometric binary solution.
+All projected $v$-$r$ angle measurements for Gaia EDR3 wide binaries are made public from \cite{Hwang2022ecc}, and here we update the $v$-$r$ angle measurements for the wide tertiaries of astrometric binaries from our wide companion search (Sec.~\ref{sec:sample-wide}) using their updated proper motions from the astrometric binary solution.

 In the $v$-$r$ angle analysis, we have different selection criteria than those in Sec.~\ref{sec:wcf}.
 First, to measure reliable $v$-$r$ angles, we require the significance of the non-zero proper motion differences of the wide pairs be $>3$-$\sigma$.
-Second, we require parallaxes $>5$\,mas (thus distances $<200$\,pc) to have less biased $v$-$r$ angle distributions.
+Second, we require parallaxes $>5$\,mas (thus distances $<200$\,pc) and binary separations $<10^4$\,AU to have less biased $v$-$r$ angle distributions.
 Third, to avoid Gaia's systematics, only pairs with angular separations $>1.5$\,arcsec are included in the analysis.
 Since the nearby-source completeness (Sec.~\ref{sec:completeness}) plays a minor role here, we do not require the 2-arcsec separation criterion used in Sec.~\ref{sec:wcf}.
 To improve the sample sizes, we do not impose the main-sequence cut described in Sec.~\ref{sec:sample-close}, so the criteria related to BP and RP bands are not imposed here.
 We are cautious that without the main-sequence selection, the three close binary categories may have different primary masses.
-These selections result in 277, 545, and 667 eclipsing, spectroscopic, and astrometric binaries with wide tertiaries, respectively.
+These selections result in 246, 465, and 838 eclipsing, spectroscopic, and astrometric binaries with wide tertiaries, respectively.
 The details of the systematics tests and selection criteria are discussed in \cite{Hwang2022ecc}.